Amanbig/blog_app/README.md

 ## Dependencies

 - `flutter_bloc`: State management with BLoC pattern.
-- `hive_flutter`: Local storage with Hive.
-- `http`: Making HTTP requests.
 - `flutter_dotenv`: Managing environment variables.

 ## Troubleshooting

 - **FileNotFoundError**: Ensure the `.env` file is located in the root directory and properly formatted.
-- **Hive Initialization**: Verify that Hive is properly initialized before usage.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request to improve the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments